Dream Symbols Dictionary

 A door symbolizes opportunities, transitions, and new beginnings.
 A closed door can indicate obstacles, while an open door suggests possibilities.

 Ask yourself: What new opportunities are available to me?
-What's blocking me?

 E Symbols starting with E